 Authors need to format their articles to Enquiry style standards.
 All references should be in Chicago 15th (Author-Date System) style, using in-text citations and listing all cited material in a "Reference" section at the closing of the article.
 Footnotes should be used if there needs to be extra-text commentary.
 Major headings should be in full capitalization with 0.0625 in spacing below the line.
 Subheadings are to be in sentence case without spacing between the heading and paragraph below.
 All headings are to be in bold face.
 If numbering is used for sections, then it should be in Arabic (1., 1.1, 1.1.1, etc).

 In addition, please proofread the manuscript for errors in spelling and grammar.
 All references mentioned in the Reference list should be cited in the text, and vice versa.
 Please make sure that permission has been obtained for use of copyrighted material from other sources (including the Web).
-Enquiry will not publish any material which does not have clear copyright permission of use or ownership.
+ENQ will not publish any material which does not have clear copyright permission of use or ownership.

 Files should be in .doc, .docx or .rtf formats.
 Images may be embedded in files submitted for review, but they should be at screen resolution.
 Images may be uploaded as supplementary material if they are located for placement in the main text.